ajv-validator/ajv/docs/options.md

   regExp: RegExpEngine
   // Developers looking for a ReDoS mitigation may wish to use a DFA regex engine,
   // such as node-re2.
 During validation of a schema, code.regExp will be
   // used to match strings against regexes.
-The supplied object must support
+The supplied function must support
   // the interface: regExp(regex, unicodeFlag).test(string) => boolean
 }